About the course

 Progression: After achieving the knowledge, skills and behaviours specified in the Registered Nurse Degree Apprenticeship standard and the end point assessment, you will be eligible to apply to the NMC for entry onto the professional register.

-Degree content: Please see the BSc (Hons) Nursing Adult Apprenticeship programme specification.
+Degree content: Please see the BSc (Hons) Nursing (Adult) programme specification

 How to get involved